Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

-you just learn hacking, and hack bots to mkbots, then hack those bots to "implement the spec"; this is the optimal safety standard, along c̄ virtual labs,.. we have to do the math to decide whether paper is physically /better|healthier|sustainable/ than digital,.. (mental health, physical health, environmental health,.; /processing|plant cycles|../ v /energy costs|thermal dmg|../) comparison is a good rating system, and can be circularly complex (not theory, but practicæl); you can compare apples to apples, oranges to mozart, pencils to porn,.. digging ≥10k deep holes in the ground for holy dm(scheduling,booking,auctioning,..), size-mic,.; multiscan(life detection), vacwm,.. how many gs? it should be variable, but we want to preserve life, death,.. where to put it? what's it made of? now it's ≥11k, but towering above tidal level this was after thinking about transplanting forked roots to remove smaller roots wrapped around it, or transplanting the smaller roots, iff it's more survivable
+you just learn hacking, and hack bots to mkbots, then hack those bots to "implement the spec"; this is the optimal safety standard, along c̄ virtual labs,.. we have to do the math to decide whether paper is physically /better|healthier|sustainable/ than digital,.. (mental health, physical health, environmental health,.; /processing|plant cycles|../ v /energy costs|thermal dmg|../) comparison is a good rating system, and can be circularly complex (not theory, but practicæl); you can compare apples to apples, oranges to mozart, pencils to porn,.. digging ≥10k deep holes in the ground for holy dm(scheduling,booking,auctioning,..), size-mic,.; multiscan(surface, 3d extraction, life detection,..), vacwm,.. how many gs? it should be variable, but we want to preserve life, death,.. where to put it? what's it made of? now it's ≥11k, but towering above tidal level this was after thinking about transplanting forked roots to remove smaller roots wrapped around it, or transplanting the smaller roots, iff it's more survivable